Also known as: hand-foot-and-mouth disease, hand foot and mouth disease, hand, foot, and mouth disease, HFMD.

 What causes hand-foot-mouth disease?

-Symptoms include fever, sore throat, irritability, loss of appetite and the telltale sign of hand-foot-mouth disease; the painful blisters on the tongue, gums and inside the cheeks.
-A red rash (non-itchy) is also common on the palms of the hands, the soles of the feet and sometimes the buttocks.
-Signs and symptoms usually resolve within 7-10 days.
+The telltale sign of hand-foot-mouth disease is the blisters on the tongue, gums or cheeks.
+These can be painful.
+A rash is also common on the palms of the hands, the soles of the feet and sometimes the buttocks.
+Fever, sore throat, irritability and loss of appetite are other symptoms of the illness.

 What are hand-foot-mouth disease care options?